 What Is Enabling?

-However enabling happens, it creates an environment in which the addict sees that they can shift the playing field in favor of their drug use.
+However, when enabling behaviors occur, it creates an environment in which the addict sees that they can shift the playing field in favor of their drug use.
 Addicts will usually go to any lengths in order to satisfy their needs, and parents end up hurting because of it.
-But if you as a parent are able to set healthy boundaries for yourself, stick to them, and be aware of the intentions behind your child’s words and actions, you can cut enabling out of your life and help your child.
+But if you as a parent are able to set healthy boundaries for yourself, stick to them, and be aware of the intentions behind your child’s words and actions, you can cut enabling out of your life and help your grown child.

 If you are able and willing to stand firm on the lines you have drawn, then you will be much less likely to enable addict behavior and can potentially nip the whole addiction in the bud.

-One parent may be more willing to cave on a boundary if their child cries while the other parent can be bullied into submission.
+One parent may be more willing to cave on a boundary if their adult child is throwing a tantrum while the other parent can be bullied into submission.
 Again, this is a difficult subject to tackle as a parent, but it is necessary to know what your emotional weak spots are in order to defend against manipulation attacks.

-In closing, enabling is an extremely tough beast to tackle and most parents of drug addicts have dealt with it in one form or another.
+In summary, enabling your grown child is an extremely tough beast to tackle and most parents of drug addicts have dealt with it in one form or another.
 However, you are not alone and there is definitely a way to identify and stop it.
 It all starts with you as the parent, and awareness is the key.
 A family therapist or addiction professional will be able to assess the situation and recommend the best treatment options for the grown child and their family.

-Please call New Life House at 888-357-7577 or email us at [email protected] with any questions regarding enabling, addiction, sobriety, or to learn more about how a sober living home can help adult kids with their addiction and mental health issues.
+Call New Life House today at 888-357-7577 with any questions regarding enabling, addiction, sobriety, or to learn more about how a sober living home can help adult kids with their addiction and mental health issues.
 We can help repair the parent-child relationship and get your family on the path to recovery!